Suno

-Suno is a generative artificial intelligence music creation platform designed to generate realistic songs that combine vocals and instrumentation, or are purely instrumental.
-The platform was developed by Suno, Inc., of Cambridge, Massachusetts.
+Suno is a generative artificial intelligence music creation platform.
+It is designed to generate music that can include vocals and instrumentation.
+The platform was initially developed by Suno, Inc., of Cambridge, Massachusetts.
 Suno has been widely available since December 20, 2023, after the launch of a web application and a partnership with Microsoft, which included Suno as a plugin in Microsoft Copilot.

-The program operates by producing songs based on text prompts provided by users.
-Suno, Inc., has been sued by the Recording Industry Association of America for copyright infringement, and thousands of musicians have signed a letter demanding that the company cease using copyrighted music in their training data.
-Suno does not disclose the dataset used to train its artificial intelligence but claims it has been safeguarded against plagiarism and copyright concerns.
+The program operates by producing songs based on prompts provided by its users, which can include text, audio, images, and video.
+In September 2026, Suno replaced its earlier models with the v6 family, which it said was developed with industry partners including Warner Music Group, BMG, and Believe.

+The company has been sued by the Recording Industry Association of America for copyright infringement.
+As of September 2026, it had settled with Warner Music Group and BMG and signed licensing deals with both, as well as with Believe, while Universal Music Group and Sony Music remained plaintiffs.
+A 2026 hack of the company revealed that it had scraped content from YouTube Music, Genius, Deezer and several other music and audio services, as well as podcasts, for use as training data.

 History

-Suno, Inc., was founded by four people: Michael Shulman, Georg Kucsko, Martin Camacho, and Keenan Freyberg.
+Suno, Inc., was founded by four people: Mikey Shulman, Georg Kucsko, Martin Camacho, and Keenan Freyberg.
 They all worked for Kensho, an AI startup, before starting their own company in Cambridge, Massachusetts.

 In April 2023, Suno released their open-source text-to-speech and audio model called "Bark" on GitHub.
 On March 21, 2024, Suno released its V3 version for all users.
 The new version allowed users to create a limited number of four-minute songs using a free account.
 Users can pay for more features.
 In April 2024, a sentimental ballad was generated with Suno based on the text of the MIT License.

-On July 1, 2024, a mobile app for Suno was released.

-On November 19, 2024, Suno upgraded its AI song model program to v4.